AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Student/00-prereqs.md

 Besides cloud shell, this hackathon can also be run from your computer's shell.
 If you have Windows, you have use WSL2, or your shell from Mac.
-In that case, you need to unstall the following CLIs
+If you choose to run it from your computer, you need to unstall the following CLIs

     - AZ CLI
     - Kubernetes CLI